-What is the maximum number of times you can breed a French Bulldog?
-Breeders of French Bulldogs should not breed their dogs more than 3 times in their lifetime and no more than once every 18 months at the very least.
-It will be difficult for your Frenchie to recover physically if any more than that?
+How many litters can a french bulldog have: What is the maximum number of times you can breed a French Bulldog?
+Will it be difficult for your Frenchie to recover physically, if any more than that?
+Breeders of French Bulldogs should not breed their dogs more than three times in their lifetime and no more than once every 18 months at the very least.

 What is so difficult about breeding French Bulldogs?

 The traits and characteristics that make a French Bulldog so popular can also be the ones that cause problems with breeding them.
-Just by looking at a French Bulldog, it might not be immediately evident what can cause problems.
+Looking at a French Bulldog, it might not be immediately evident what can cause problems.

-French Bulldog litters are typically born via veterinarian-assisted cesarean section in up to 80 per cent of cases.
-In spite of the risks associated with C-sections for dogs, especially for those with brachycephalic short muzzle shapes such as the French Bulldog, they are considered a safer way to deliver puppies as opposed to letting the French Bulldog deliver naturally.
+French Bulldog litters are typically born via veterinarian-assisted cesarean section in up to 80 percent of cases.
+Despite the risks associated with C-sections for dogs, especially those with brachycephalic short muzzle shapes such as the French Bulldog, they are considered a safer way to deliver puppies than letting the French Bulldog deliver naturally.

-Further, according to the Royal Veterinary College, French Bulldogs have a 16 per cent higher risk of suffering difficult or dangerous births.
+Further, the Royal Veterinary College states that French Bulldogs have a 16 percent higher risk of suffering difficult or dangerous births.

 Having your Frenchie has too many C-sections is completely irresponsible if you intend to breed your dog.
 You run the following risks: